nachodeq/Rosettier/README.md

 # Rosettier App

 A free, user-friendly web application for planning 96 or 384-well plate experiments.
-Rosettier simplifies the process by providing an easy interface to layout your plates and automatically generate an Excel file for further analysis.
+Rosettier simplifies the process by providing an easy interface to layout your plates and automatically generate a file for further analysis.

 ## Key Features
 - **Experiment Planning**: Quickly set up your 96 or 384-well plate layout through a clean, intuitive interface.